CCS and Power Systems

 Performer: NETL Office of Research and Development

 NETL's in-house research team is using an integrated approach to combine theory, computational modeling, experiment, and industrial input to develop physics-based methods, models, and tools to support the development and deployment of advanced gasification based devices and systems.
 The activities in this effort include developing and applying computational and modeling tools to simulate complex flows in applications such as transport or entrained flow gasifiers.

-TRIG Model Development – The primary objective of this work is to develop a hierarchy of models for numerical simulations of TRIG co-feed conditions that span fast running reduced order models (ROM's) to high fidelity multiphase computational fluid dynamics (CFD) models.
+This work will develop a hierarchy of models for numerical simulations of TRIG co-feed conditions that span from fast running reduced order models (ROMs) to high fidelity multiphase computational fluid dynamics (CFD) models.
 Each model will have uncertainty quantification associated with its predictions to allow a user to choose a model based on the trade-offs between computational speed and uncertainty in the predictions.

 MFIX validation and scale-up of a NCCCT Transport Integrated Gasifier (click to enlarge)